Nildottie, South Australia

 Nildottie's boundaries were created on 27 March 2003 for the "long established name" and include the sites of the Kroehns Landing Shack Site and Scrubby Flat Shack Site.
 On 22 December 2011, Nildottie was enlarged by the addition of land on its northern side after the locality of Greenways Landing was abolished following a request from residents and local government.

-The name is derived from the Aboriginal word 'ngurltartang', which means 'smoke signal hill'.